How to Connect to a Remote Server via SSH from Windows, Linux, or Mac

 • The SSH software is installed correctly.

-Note: If SSH responds with a message "Connection refused", please refer to our article How To Fix The SSH "Connection Refused" Error for possible reasons and solutions.
+Note: If SSH responds with a message "Connection refused", please refer to our article How to Fix The SSH "Connection Refused" Error for possible reasons and solutions.

 Below is a list of practical steps to secure the SSH connection: